Engaging, project-based learning produces intellectually curious and high achieving young adults!

 - Centrally and conveniently located 3 miles from downtown Traverse City at the base of the Leelanau Peninsula

 - A school culture that honors diversity in its many forms and promotes civility: our school admits students of any race, color and national or ethnic origin

 ADDITIONAL CURRICULUM for PATHFINDER STUDENTS

 All students receive music instruction 2 times per week.
 Unlike other schools, our general music education classes are offered from Pre-K through the 8th grade with additional after-school programming in beginning and intermediate string ensembles.

-All students also receive French instruction 2 times per week throughout all grades
+All students receive French instruction 2 times per week throughout all grades

-Pathfinder has an extensive 3000 volume library overseen by a librarian who provides a developmentally-appropriate library curriculum for all grades
+Pathfinder has an extensive 3000 volume library overseen by a curriculum consultant who provides developmentally-appropriate library selections for all grades

 Students are engaged in physical education 2-3 times per week based on grade level.
-After-school programming includes TEAM sports for grades 4-6 (cross country, basketball, volleyball and track & field), middle school sports (soccer, basketball, volleyball and track & field), as well as ski club, tennis, and NORTE
+After-school programming includes TEAM sports for grades 4-6 (cross country, basketball, volleyball, and track & field), middle school sports (soccer, basketball, volleyball, and track & field), as well as ski club, tennis, and NORTE

-Students receive art instruction each week, and the arts are integrated through all aspects of our core curriculum throughout all grades
+Students receive studio art instruction each week, and the arts are also integrated throughout all aspects of our core curriculum in all grades

 One per semester for grades 6-8